 The programme is fully taught in English, which leads to highly internationalized groups of students.
 Roughly two thirds of our student originate from non-European countries.
 Additional classes in German may be available for elective modules.
 You want to make your experience even more international?
 Take a look at our double degree options.

-- The online application system will be reopened for applications in March 2024.
+The online application system will be reopened for applications in March 2024.
 Please take a look at the relevant pages on this website first (especially the FAQ section).

 - Weekly schedule for the 2023/24 Winter Term (as of 16.10.2023)

 - Request for recognition of course achievements from different universities, e.g. from previous MA study programmes or semesters abroad (only available in German)

 → Translation assistance: inofficial translation of the above request form